andrewlunde/socketchat/README.md

 Welcome to the chat project.

-It contains these folders and files, following the CAP recommended project layout:
+It contains these folders and files.

 File / Folder | Purpose
 ---------|----------
 `README.md` | this getting started guide
-`app/` | content for UI frontends go here
 `srv/` | your service models and code go here `mta.yaml` | project structure and relationships